Consensys/EthOn/EthOn_glossary.md

 ## L
 ### Log Entry
 [`ethon:LogEntry`](http://ethon.consensys.net/LogEntry)
-A Log Entry is a tuple of a logger's address (i.e. the Account with that address), a series of 32-bytes Log Topics and some number of bytes of data.
+A LogEntry is the result of an Event in a smart contract, emitted during creation or execution of a ContracAccount's code.
+It is related to the TxReceipt it was created in, the ContractAccount that had the Event, a series of 32-bytes Log Topics and a number of bytes of data.
 ### Log Topic
 [`ethon:LogTopic`](http://ethon.consensys.net/LogTopic)
 A 32-bytes long topic of a LogEntry.
 The LogTopics of a LogEntry have an order given by a topicIndex value.